nrfconnect/sdk-nrf/applications/serial_lte_modem/doc/Generic_AT_commands.rst

 Power saving #XSLEEP
 ====================

-The ``#XSLEEP`` command makes the nRF91 development kit go into idle or sleep mode.
+The ``#XSLEEP`` command makes the nRF9160 development kit enter idle or sleep mode.

-If you are going to do power measurements on the nRF9160 DK while running the SLM application it is recommended to disable unused peripherals.
+If you want to do power measurements on the nRF9160 DK while running the SLM application, disable unused peripherals.
-By default UART2 is enabled in the :file:`nrf9160dk_nrf9160_ns.overlay` file so disable the UART2 by switching the status.
-Change the line ``status = "okay"`` to ``status = "disabled"`` and then save the :file:`nrf9160dk_nrf9160_ns.overlay`` file to make sure you will get the expected power consumption numbers when doing the measurements.

 Set command
 -----------

-The set command makes the nRF91 development kit go into either idle or sleep mode, or it powers off the UART device.
+The set command makes the nRF9160 development kit enter either idle or sleep mode.

 Syntax
 ~~~~~~